cpeditor/cpeditor/CONTRIBUTING.md

 -   Add new features on the master branch, and fix bugs on the latest active (master, beta and stable) branch which has the bug.
 See also [the versioning rule](VERSIONING.md).
 -   Please write [clear commit messages](https://chris.beams.io/posts/git-commit/).
 It's also recommended to write [Conventional Commits](https://www.conventionalcommits.org/).
 Since we are [squashing and merging pull requests](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits), the commit messages in a pull request is not so important, while the title of the pull request or the message of the only commit in a pull request is more crucial.
 -   Use Clang Format and [`.clang-format`](.clang-format) to format your codes.
 If the codes without your modifications are changed after formatting, try updating your `clang-format`.
 -   Don't remove features unless it's necessary.
-Add an option to disable some feature instead.
+Add an option to disable them instead.
 -   Keep the settings file backward compatible all the time.
 -   Everyone should obey the [Code of Conduct](CODE_OF_CONDUCT.md) in order to build a harassment-free community.

 ## Documentation

-The documentation are hosted at [cpeditor.github.io](https://github.com/cpeditor/cpeditor.github.io).
+The documentation is hosted at [cpeditor.github.io](https://github.com/cpeditor/cpeditor.github.io).
 You can read [its contributing guidelines](https://github.com/cpeditor/cpeditor.github.io/blob/hugo/CONTRIBUTING.md) for more information.

 ## Translations